T of C

 10. Published qin melodies with Hu Jia in their title

-Zha Guide includes only indices for Da Hujia and Xiao Hujia.
+Zha Guide includes indices only for Da Hujia and Xiao Hujia.
 Three other surviving titles are said to be variations of Da Hujia: Shiba Pai, Hu Jia and Hujia Shibapai.
-Although these are all said to be variants of Da Hujia, as mentioned above the Hujia Shibapai played today, though somewhat related, is actually quite a different piece; and the version sung to Cai Wenji's lyrics is a completely different melody.
+Although these are all said to be variants of Da Hujia, as mentioned above the Hujia Shibapai played today, though somewhat related, is actually very different from Da Hujia; as for the version sung to Cai Wenji's lyrics (the focus of the present page), it is a completely different melody.

 (Return)